LearnersGuild/guide/Learning_Guide/Onboarding.md

 2. [**Space Agreements**](https://trello.com/invite/b/KlCe030a/e568feb3c017b11ba8cfa08c471e12b2/lg-spaceagreements): agreements for how we co-exist in shared space. read more about these in the pinned post in the \#space channel.

-3. [**Suggestion Box**](https://trello.com/invite/b/cDkOdyQf/edce94713af040e7816780e470aae8ea/lg-suggestion-box\): a place to make requests, mainly items that may require resources on the part of LG to supply \(if you think we need to purchase something for the space\): a place to make requests, mainly items that may require resources on the part of LG to supply \(if you think we need to purchase something for the space\).
+3. [**Suggestion Box**](https://trello.com/invite/b/cDkOdyQf/edce94713af040e7816780e470aae8ea/lg-suggestion-box\): a place to make requests, mainly items that may require resources on the part of LG to supply \(if you think we need to purchase something for the space\): a place to make requests, mainly items that may require resources on the part of LG to supply \(if you think we need to purchase something for the space\): a place to make requests, mainly items that may require resources on the part of LG to supply \(if you think we need to purchase something for the space\).

 ## Set up direct deposit for your living stipend